MadanRavuri/oryfolks-website/README.md

 A modern, responsive website for OryFolks, built with React and Node.js, featuring a clean design and comprehensive business solutions.

+// Triggering deployment to test MongoDB connection with improved connection handling and event listeners

 ## 🌟 Features

 - **Modern UI/UX**: Built with React and styled using Tailwind CSS